DC7IA/generate_opengd77_morse_sequence/README.md

 ```
 Where do you want to save the string?
 If the file already exists, it will be overwritten. [generated.txt]
 String you want to convert: [QRV] amateur radio
-A
-M
-A
-T
-E
-U
-R

-R
-A
-D
-I
-O
 Content of generated.txt:
 38,2,0,2,38,6,0,6,38,6,0,2,38,6,0,6,38,2,0,2,38,6,0,6,38,6,0,6,38,2,0,6,38,2,0,2,38,2,0,2,38,6,0,6,38,2,0,2,38,6,0,2,38,2,0,6,38,2,0,2,38,6,0,2,38,2,0,6,38,2,0,2,38,6,0,6,38,6,0,2,38,2,0,2,38,2,0,6,38,2,0,2,38,2,0,6,38,6,0,2,38,6,0,2,38,6,0,6
 ```